johnalam/F5-Data-Group-Manager/README.md

 	    *The creds stay on the NGINX.
 Never used by the browser.
 NGINX sends the creds to the BigIP using Basic auth.

 	    *You will need to encode "username:password" in base64 and update the default.conf file with new value.

+	    * use the linux "base64" command (or any other tool) to encode a string in this format: 'admin:<password>' to base64.

+			"admin:admin" becomes "YWRtaW46YWRtaW4=".
+Put that in the Authorization header as you see below.

 	    * This is the line that needs to change: proxy_set_header Authorization 'Basic YWRtaW46YWRtaW4=';